Waiting to connect to microphone

 Fixing the "Feedback Loop"

 Stuttering is often linked to how the brain processes its own speech timing.
-DAF shifts that timing, forcing the brain to stop over-relying on external sound and lean more on its internal timing mechanisms.
-Research on speech motor control shows this can bypass the "glitch" that causes a block.
+DAF shifts that timing and may change how auditory and motor systems interact, encouraging greater reliance on internal planning mechanisms.
+Research on speech motor control shows this can reduce disfluencies for some speakers.
+See stuttering-specific neuroimaging and behavioral studies in the resources for more detail.

 The Natural Slow-Down

 It's almost impossible to speak fast when you hear your voice trailing behind you.
 This app naturally encourages Speech Rate Reduction.
-By slowing down, you're giving your brain the extra milliseconds it needs for speech motor planning, which makes disfluencies much less likely.
+By slowing down, you're giving your brain extra milliseconds for speech motor planning, which can reduce disfluencies.
+Similar rate-reduction effects have been reported in Parkinson's-related speech disorders, though optimal delay settings may differ.

 While the science is solid, everyone's brain is wired differently.
 Some people see a huge change immediately, while others use it as a secondary app.
 It's always best to use this as one part of a bigger plan with a qualified speech therapist.